Parenting Anxious Kids Workshops

 Parenting a child or teen with mental illness or emotional challenges can be a terrifying and isolating experience.
 It's important to remember that you're not alone.
 There are resources and support available to help you navigate the difficult times.
 Here are some strategies that can help you and your family:

 Educate Yourself: Learn as much as you can about your child's specific mental health condition.
 Understanding the symptoms, triggers, and potential treatments can empower you to provide better support.
-The Parent Center offers Youth Mental Health First Aid training tailored for parents, caregivers, and family members.
+The Parent Center offers Parenting Trainings and Groups tailored for parents, caregivers, and family members.
 Attend a Parent Drop-In session and spend an hour with an expert who can answer your questions.

 Build a Support Network: Connect with other parents who are going through similar experiences.
 Join one of our in-person or online parent support groups or find a support group in your area.
 Be careful of groups that are not moderated by a trained therapist.